Multiple Personality Detective Psycho

 MPD Psycho, short for Multiple Personality Detective Psycho (多重人格探偵サイコ, Tajū-Jinkaku Tantei Saiko), is a Japanese manga series written by Eiji Ōtsuka and illustrated by Shōu Tajima.
-MPD Psycho is a very successful series having sold more than four million copies in Japan as of 2007.
-It was originally published by Kadokawa Shoten from 1997 to 2016 and later by NA: Dark Horse Comics on June 6, 2007.
+MPD Psycho sold more than four million copies in Japan as of 2007.
+It was originally published by Kadokawa Shoten from 1997 to 2016 and was licensed by Dark Horse Comics in 2007.
 The series follows a police detective suffering from multiple personality disorder.

 MPD Psycho was adapted as a live action television miniseries in 2000, directed by Takashi Miike.